JosephPB/example_module/README.md

 # Example package

 This repository is designed to demonstrate how to create a Python package which can be installed locally as a package accessible anywhere on your computer.
 The package consists of a series of simple functions which each have accompanying tests.
-These tests are used to ensure the code works as expected and that future changes of the cosebase do not break previous implementations.
+These tests are used to ensure the code works as expected and that future changes of the codebase do not break previous implementations.
 The tests are executed by GitHub every time someone makes a Pull Request, and on every commit to the main branch.
 This allows users to check the tests in a sandbox environment on GitHub servers before merging changes in the main branch.

 ## Creating an installable Python package